keiki83/CS175_Project_AI/docs/status.md

 most of your approach is reproducible by a reader.
 I encourage you to use figures, as appropriate, for this, as I provided in the writeup for the first assignment (available here: http://sameersingh.org/courses/ aiproj/sp17/assignments.html#assignment1).
 I recommend at least 2-3 paragraphs. ---> We began by working on the statespace for the sarsa algorithm.
 What is required, what would we like, and what should be omitted.
 The statespace is crucial.
 Too few elements would cause the AI to make similiar actions for different situations, and too many elements would slow down the rate at which the AI is able to learn.

 We determined we would use an area of 5x5 around the agent and track the block type, as well as the players health, and position of the zombie.
 We eliminated the need for the agent to decide to attack or not by forcing the player to attack.
-The actions available to the player are move in 4 cardinal directions, as well as facing those directions.
+The actions available to the agent are move in the four cardinal directions, and do not move.

 ## Evaluation